Whichever headset you're using, these are the best VR games you can play to make the most of your futuristic peripheral.

 10. The Elder Scrolls V: Skyrim VR (Oculus Rift; PS VR; HTC Vive)

 For a game that seems to be available on every console around, a a full VR translation of 2011's single-player, open-world epic, was inevitable.
 Skyrim VR gives players a much closer look at the world of Tamriel.
 The game features fully tracked motion controls for your left- and right-hand equipment, so you'll be able to swing your sword and block incoming attacks using realistic gestures.
-You can move through the game world via teleportation, direct input on a controller or walking around using a room-scale setup if you have a room big enough to spare.

 All previously released DLC expansions, like Dawnguard and Hearthfire, come with this version of Skyrim.
 The only negative is that the graphical upgrade seen in Special Edition is missing from the VR version of Skyrim, so some visuals may look a bit dated.